 Asher and Wren – kids, chore doers, fun bringers

 For the 2024 season we are looking forward to bringing on a couple of new farmers to add to our small, cohesive team.
 We’ll keep you posted when these good folk are found.

 In our work as farmers and land stewards, we are passionate about growing beautiful, nutritious and delicious food and about working in right relationship with the land to preserve the integrity and health of the soil and those who live off of it.
 We believe that farming this way greatly contributes to the health of our community and the ecosystems on and around the farm.

 We hope to help rebuild the connection between people and their food and to contribute towards a more just and healthful food system.

-Each year we take on a team of great staff.
 We are committed to providing an equitable, safe, and enjoyable work environment where all people feel supported and uplifted in their work and experience.
 We pay our staff a living wage and are committed to ongoing learning to better actualize our commitment to equity, anti-racism and decolonization.

 Our goal as farmers is to steward land and community, protect soil health and biodiversity, minimize our ecological footprint and bring health and joy.
 We are deeply committed to growing high quality food in a way that respects ecological principles and brings people together around food.
 We believe in honest and open communication with our community of eaters and strive to make fresh and nutritious food available to everyone.